dglt1/optimus-switch-gdm/README.md

 -
 -  Done! after reboot you will be using intel/nvidia prime.
 -
-- to change the default mode to intel only, run:`sudo setintel.sh`
+- to change the default mode to intel only, run:`sudo set-intel.sh`
 - to switch the default mode to intel/nvidia prime, run: `sudo set-nvidia.sh`
 -
 - Done!